What is Discrete Trial Training?

 What is Discrete Trial Training used for?

-Discrete Trial Training (DTT) is used to teach many new skills to autistic children.
+Discrete Trial Training (DTT) is used to help autistic children learn new skills.
 These skills range from very simple to more complex, depending on children’s specific needs.
 For example, DTT can be used to teach:

 - speech and language skills, like those needed for having a conversation